ngkhang/boilerplate-react-vite-ts/README.md

 ## Contributing

-Contributions are welcome!
+- Contributions are welcome!
 Please open an issue or a pull request if you have any ideas for improvement.
+- Give a ⭐️ if this project helped you!

 ---